aws/rolesanywhere-credential-helper/README.md

 Please note that with this approach, it is your responsibility for clearing out the persistent and temporary objects from the TPM after you no longer need them, so that they can't be used by others on the same machine to escalate their privilege.
+Beware that if you load a key into the TPM that isn't password-protected, anyone that has access to the machine will be able to use that key.

 The alternative is to use a TPM key PEM file in the format described [here](https://www.hansenpartnership.com/draft-bottomley-tpm2-keys.html), for use with the credential